-Course Assignments and Due dates (note instructor reserves the right to adjust this timeline at any point in the term):
+(note instructor reserves the right to adjust this timeline at any point in the term):

-ECON 2301.82 COURSE SCHEDULE (SUBJECT TO CHANGE BY INSTRUCTOR)
+ECON 2301 COURSE SCHEDULE (SUBJECT TO CHANGE BY INSTRUCTOR)

-Please note that this course moves very quickly as this is an 8-week term.
+Please note that this course moves very quickly as this is a 5-week term.
 Make sure you don't get behind as it is very difficult to catch up!